Steering Group members are unpaid volunteers, and give their time on an in-kind basis.

 Professor Hélène Dollfus is a University Professor and Hospital Practitioner in medical genetics and ophthalmology.
 She is currently Director of the medical genetics department of Strasbourg University Hospital, Coordinator of the French Rare Sensory Diseases Network, SENSGENE, and Coordinator of the Reference Centre for Rare Diseases in Ophthalmological Genetics (CARGO).
 Professor Dollfus is President of the Scientific Council of the association of patients Retina France and was awarded the Inserm Prix Recherche in 2014.

-Dr Dorothée Leroux is a pharmacist and scientist, who has been the Project Manager for ERN-EYE since 2017, based at Strasbourg University Hospital.
-Previously Dr Leroux worked as Project Manager for the French Rare Sensory Diseases Network, SENSEGENE.
-She is passionate about innovation and life sciences, and completed her PhD in Life Sciences and Health, Haematology, at University François Rabelais, Tours.
+Dr Isabella Vacchi is a chemist and scientist, who has been the Project Manager for ERN-EYE since 2023, based at Strasbourg University Hospital.
+Previously Dr Vacchi worked as Project Manager for the European Science Foundation, and completed her PhD in Organic Chemistry at the University of Strasbourg in 2017, with research stints in Trieste, Kyoto and Shanghai.

 Professor Maurizio Scarpa, MD, PhD, is the Coordinator of the European Reference Network for Hereditary Metabolic Diseases, MetabERN.
 He is the Founder and President of the Brains for Brain Foundation, a pan-European task force on brain and neurodegenerative diseases.
 Professor Scarpa is also the Director of the Coordinating Center for Rare Diseases at the Udine University Hospital and a Professor of Pediatrics at the Department of Women and Children’s Health at the University of Padova, Italy.
 Professor Scarpa’s medical degree and doctorate are in Pediatrics.
 He completed a postdoctoral fellowship in molecular biology and gene expression at the European Molecular Biology Laboratory in Heidelberg and in genetics/gene therapy at the Baylor College of Medicine in Houston.
 From 2017 to 2018, he was the Chairman of the European Reference Network Coordinators Group.
 He was also the Coordinator of the European Commission DG SANTE project InNerMeD-I-network (Inherited NeuRoMetabolic Diseases Information Network) which aimed to create a network of information on the diagnosis and treatment of Neuro Metabolic Disorders.
 His teaching and educational interests aim, amongst others, at the development of an innovative health approach for the diagnosis and treatment of metabolic inherited diseases.